Daniel-SanchezG/VORTEX_FINAL/README.md

 ---
 ### **Local SHAP Analysis**

 Local Shap analyses visualise the influence of each characteristic within each of the green phosphate deposits considered in the study.
 These are executed by an independent module called`run_shap_analysis.py` .
-To run the analysis, simply copy and paste according to your system:
+To run the analysis, simply copy and paste according to your system.
+A new folder called ‘shap_results’ will be created at the root of the project, which will contain the graphs.

 **Windows**